amalya-shaghat/lesson-manager/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.25.3 - 2024-10-30 =

+* Fix: Global Widgets are not displaying correctly in both the editor and frontend ([#29112](https://github.com/elementor/elementor/issues/29112))

+= 3.25.2 - 2024-10-29 =

+* Fix: Global Widgets are not displaying correctly in the editor ([#29092](https://github.com/elementor/elementor/issues/29092))
+* Fix: Image captions are not displaying for non-logged-in users in Image Carousel widget

 = 3.25.1 - 2024-10-28 =